 That is, until now.

-Mutare’s Voice Spam Filter is the only enterprise solution of its kind to effectively identify and block the vast majority of voice spam in its many forms, from robocalls to spoofers, vishers, spammers and scammers.
-It employs a massive nationwide database of known spammer and robocall IDs along with a spectrum of integrated analytic tools to identify and block suspected calls at the network edge, so call recipients are protected from both the call disruption and potential fraud.
-The solution gives administrators full control over how their system responds to suspected incoming spam, including a built-in proprietary “spoof detection” system and unique Voice CAPTCHA feature that adds a second layer of screening for suspect calls.
+Mutare’s Voice Traffic Filter is the only enterprise solution of its kind to effectively identify and block the vast majority of unwanted calls in their many forms, from robocalls to spoofers, vishers, spammers and scammers.
+Its “5 Layers of Protection” approach employs a massive proprietary dynamic database of known spammer and robocall IDs along with a spectrum of integrated analytic tools to identify and block suspected calls at the network edge, so call recipients are protected from both the call disruption and potential fraud.
+The solution gives administrators full control over how their system responds to suspected incoming spam, including a built-in proprietary “spoof radar” detection system and unique Voice CAPTCHA feature that adds an additional layer of screening for suspect calls.
 Organizations can add their own allow lists, block lists and rules to further customize the management of incoming calls and block any nuisance or malicious callers specifically targeting their institutions.

 Added Benefit – Network Performance Assessment